2nd Lt. Daniel Jordan Beyer

 Daniel was boarded onto the Nagato Maru.
 The trip to Japan lasted from November 7, 1942 until November 24, 1942.
 In Japan, he was first held at Tanagawa.
 He was next a POW at Ikuno Camp and then sent to Osaka #2-D at Umeda in March, 1945.
 The prisoners in this camp were used as stevedores for the Nippon Tsuun Company.
 He remained in this camp until it was destroyed by American bombers.

 Daniel and the other POWs were next sent to

 Tsuruga 20-B on May 21, 1945.
 He was held

 there until around August 15, 1945, when he was

 that he was liberated.
 He was returned to

 being returned to the United States on the S.S.

 After the war Daniel remained in the military as a United States Air Force officer.
 He fought in Korea and obtained the rank of Major.
 He retired from the Air Force on March 31, 1968.

-Daniel J. Beyer retired to Warrenton, Missouri where he died on July 17, 1993.
-He is buried at Jefferson Barracks National Cemetery in Saint Louis, Missouri in Section L, Site 848.
+Daniel J. Beyer retired to Warrenton, Missouri, where he died on July 17, 1993.
+He was buried at Jefferson Barracks National Cemetery in Saint Louis, Missouri, in Section L, Site 848.